-This application is for the construction of twenty two, four bedroom, detached and semi-detached houses in a variety of two storey and two/three storey split level designs.
-Another planning application, for the erection of twenty four houses, on the south eastern part of the Broadfield site, is the subject of a separate report on this agenda.
+This application is for the construction of twenty four, four bedroom, detached houses in a variety of two storey and two/three storey split level designs.
+Another planning application, for the erection of twenty two houses, on the south western part of the Broadfield site, is the subject of a separate report on this agenda.
 The road layout remains as previously approved.
 The principal materials proposed are smooth render and concrete roof tiles to match those used in earlier parts of the development.
+No changes to road layout are proposed.
 Double width driveways and integral garages are proposed throughout.

-Landscaping proposals (including a tree survey), a bat survey and flood risk assessment have been submitted.
+Landscaping proposals (including a tree survey), a bat survey and flood risk assessment have been submitted with the planning application.
 The bat survey concludes that trees within the site have the potential for use by foraging bats.
 Two trees have the potential for bat roosting, however, neither is proposed for felling.
 It is recommended by the bat survey that bat friendly light sources be used in the vicinity of these trees.
 It is anticipated by the bat survey that trees are protected for the duration of the site works.
 Advice is also provided in the event that any future felling is proposed.